Junshan Island

 Junshan Island (君山島 (君山岛, Jūnshān Dǎo, Jun Mountain Island)) is an island in Hunan province in China on Dongting Lake.
 The name derives from the legend of the Xiang River goddesses.
 It is 0.96 km2 in area.
 It was formerly a Daoist retreat.

 History

-Junshan Island consists of 72 peaks on an oval-shaped island in Dongting Lake.
+Junshan Island consists of 72 peaks on an oval island in Dongting Lake.
 It was initially called "Mount Xiang" (湘山) in ancient times, also referred to as "Mount Dongting" (洞庭山).

 Junshan Island is full of historical sites such as the Tomb of Xiangfei (湘妃墓).
 Legend said that 4,000 years ago during Emperor Shun's inspection visit in the south, two concubines named "Ehuang" (娥皇) and "Nüying" (女英) followed him to Dongting Lake, but they were stopped by stormy weather.
 When they heard that Emperor Shun had died suddenly they cried so bitterly that their teardrops turned the bamboo into mottled bamboo.
 Soon they died of overwhelming sadness and locals built a tomb on Junshan Island to commemorate them.